motiondeveloper/create-expression-lib/README.md

 > For more info on writing expressions in `.jsx` files, see our article:
 > [How to write expressions in external jsx files](https://motiondeveloper.com/blog/write-expressions-external-files/)

-#### This repo is a template for creating After Effects expression libraries, that enables you to:
+#### `create-expression-lib` is a CLI to create After Effects expression libraries, that enables you to:

 - Write in [TypeScript](https://www.typescriptlang.org/) (`.ts` files)
 - Split expressions into multiple files, to be bundled at build time